reselbob/starter-microservice/README.md

 ```

-To call the microserice, use the following format:
+To call the microservice, use the following format:

 `curl http://localhost:8083/< MCM.BASE_API_PATH>/`